Data privacy standard

 The following explains this.
 At Rio Tinto, the lawful and correct handling of personal data is critical.
 At its simplest, people need to be able to trust us to respect their privacy and how we handle their personal data when working with us or doing business with us.

 In addition, we need to comply with privacy and data protection laws around the world.
 Applying the Data Privacy Principles in this Data Privacy Standard helps us to do this.
 Failure to comply with these principles could lead to financial and reputational damage to Rio Tinto, as well as resulting in a loss of trust from the individuals we employ, engage or do business with.

 What do we need to comply with?

-At Rio Tinto, it is important that we comply with the Data Privacy Principles below and also with local laws that apply to the processing of personal data.
-If there is a conflict between the requirements under the Data Privacy Principles and local laws, we comply with the most stringent requirement.
+At Rio Tinto, it is important that we comply with the Data Privacy Principles below and with any additional requirements under local data privacy laws that apply to the processing of personal data.
+If there is a conflict between the requirements under the Data Privacy Principles and local data privacy laws, we comply with the most stringent requirement.

 Data privacy principles

 The following Data Privacy Principles reflect the minimum rules that apply to the processing of personal data at Rio Tinto.

 Our processing of personal data is lawful, fair and transparent